aureooms-ulb-2010-2015/2014-2015-infof504-presentation/README.md

 An output sensitive algorithm is an algorithm whose complexity depends on the size of the output.
 Thus, for a fixed instance size *n*, the same algorithm can have different running times.
-A classical example of a problem for which output sensitive algorithms exists is the computation of the convex hull of a finite set of points in *R^d*.
+A classical example of a problem solved by output sensitive algorithms is the computation of the convex hull of a finite set of points in *R^d*.

 ### A canonical output sensitive algorithm